 Our directors are second-year Master of Public Policy candidates at the School of Public Policy and Governance.

-Lauren Birch completed her Bachelor of Arts in Political Science at the University of Toronto and is now pursuing a Master of Public Policy at the School of Public Policy & Governance (SPPG).
+Laura completed her Bachelor of Arts in Political Science and Philosophy at Western University and is now pursuing a Master of Public Policy at the School of Public Policy & Governance (SPPG).
 During her first year at SPPG, Laura was a policy consultant for the Toronto South Local Immigration Partnership.
 Her team completed a jurisdictional scan, literature scan and interviews with key stakeholders to develop a feasibility study of community benefit agreements in the Toronto area.

 Most recently, Laura was a policy co-op student in the Ministry of Intergovernmental Affairs at Cabinet Office in the government of Ontario.
 In this position, she supported and advised the Premier’s Office for the Council of the Federation Summer Meeting with Canada’s 13 premiers.
 Laura is very excited to support the important work of local not-for-profits organizations as a Client Relations Director for the Public Good Initiative.

 Sarah is a second year Master of Public Policy candidate at the School of Public Policy and Governance, University of Toronto.
 She holds a Bachelor of Arts from McGill University, where she studied Political Science, Canadian Studies and French.

 Prior to beginning her graduate studies, Sarah worked on management policy at the Treasury Board of Canada Secretariat.
 As a past policy consultant with the Public Good Initiative, she helped to produce a governance structure and internal management policies for 4Rs Youth Movement, a youth-led organization targeted at fostering Indigenous reconciliation.
 Most recently, she worked on international economic policy at Global Affairs Canada.

 Sarah’s policy and research interests include intergovernmental relations, international affairs, and Indigenous governance.